-The record will contain all demographic, treatment, billing, and outcome information.
+The record will contain all demographic, treatment, billing and outcome information.
 If there is information that cannot be included in the electronic record, a paper record will be maintained.
-The file must include correspondence related to the person served, authorizations for release of information, grievance procedures, TB test results (for residential treatment), documentation regarding medications, member, and staff signatures, where required, and any other information pertinent to the member.
-Valid ID, proof of Medicaid eligibility each month, fee agreements, and continuous review of member fees must be included in the file.
+The file must include correspondence related to the person served, authorizations for release of information, grievance procedures, TB test results (for residential treatment), documentation regarding medications, client and staff signatures, where required, and any other information pertinent to the member.
+Valid ID, Medicaid eligibility, and fee agreements.

 The individual record is maintained in a manner protective of confidentiality and compliant with 45 CFR/HIPAA (Health Insurance Portability and Accountability Act) Part 164 documentation/privacy standards, and other applicable federal privacy guidelines as may be applicable.
-For SUD members only, the individual record is to be maintained in a manner protective of confidentiality compliant with 42 CFR Part 2, and other applicable federal privacy guidelines as may be applicable.